szrlee/szrlee.github.io/content/authors/admin/_index.md

 1. **Data-Efficient Reinforcement Learning (RL)**: I design scalable Thompson sampling architectures for real-world deployment where data collection is the key bottleneck, bridging theoretical foundations with practical applications.

-2. **LLM Reasoning and Agents**: I leverage RL methodologies to enhance LLM reasoning capabilities and design language agents for mathematics and healthcare scenarios.
+2. **LLM Reasoning and Agents**: I leverage RL methodologies to enhance LLM reasoning capabilities and design language agents for mathematics and medical scenarios.
 Notably, our hospital referral conversational agent has been successfully deployed across 16 hospitals.

 ### Recent Honors
 - Presidential PhD Fellowship